fabstr/cl-epub/html-generation.md

 ```
 Where stream is bound via *with-output-to-string*.

-As a consequense functions calls can be used:
+As a consequense functions calls can be used.

+## Calling of functions
+<a id="calling-of-functions"></a>
+A function that returns (something that format can print to a) string can be
+called:
 ```lisp
 (defun my-function (arg)
   (format nil "You called with arg=~s" arg))